 - Hike on 20 miles of trails with varying difficulty and multiple scenic overlooks

-- Pray and mediate in the labyrinth and meditation garden
+- Labyrinth and meditation garden

-- Fish or canoe on a 30-acre lake
+- Fishing and canoeing on 30-acre lake

-- Kids play on playgrounds (ages 2 and up)
+- Three Playgrounds (ages 2 and up)

-- Plus many more surprises to come - party, anyone?
+- Plus many more surprises to come!